weecology/data-sharing-paper/data_sharing_ms.md

 Data should be formatted in such a way that it is generally readable by most software and when possible it should not be proprietary.

-Certain kinds of data in ecology and evolution have well established standard formats such as FASTA files for nucleotide or peptide sequences (http://zhanglab.ccmb.med.umich.edu/FASTA/) and the Newick files for phylogenetic trees.
+Certain kinds of data in ecology and evolution have well established standard formats such as FASTA files for nucleotide or peptide sequences (http://zhanglab.ccmb.med.umich.edu/FASTA/) and the Newick files for phylogenetic trees (http://evolution.genetics.washington.edu/phylip/newicktree.html).
-In this case you should use these well defined formats because that is what other users and existing software will be able to work with most easily.
+When possible use well defined formats that other users and existing software will be able to work with most easily.

-Most ecological data can be stored effectively in a tabular format as a text file, of which comma-delimited text (i.e., .csv) files are the most commonly used.
+Data that does not have a well defined standard format can often be stored effectively in a tabular format as a text file, of which comma-delimited text (i.e., .csv) files are the most commonly used.
 These files can be opened by any type of software.
 In contrast, proprietary formats such as those used by Microsoft Excel can be difficult to load into other programs.
 In addition, these types of files can become obsolete, eventually making it difficult to open data files at all if the newer versions of the software no longer support the original format.